All Episodes

 I really feel very important.

-But one of the things we've got to be able to do is to build bridges between and establish working relationships.
+But one of the things we've got to be able to do is to build bridges between and establish working relationships, I think, with all factions in the party.

-There's a tendency right now for people to want to condemn the establishment or condemn Tea Party and and um I think the um in Wyoming anyway, we're working hard to try to keep everybody pulled together and and headed in the same direction on a basic fundamental set of conservative principles that uh we all believe in and uh taking on Barack Obama as who is in fact the adversary and uh well what is it about the Tea Party you think that that bothers uh some members of what is
+And I think in Wyoming anyway, we're working hard to try to keep everybody pulled together and headed in the same direction on a basic fundamental set of conservative principles that we all believe in and taking on Barack Obama, who is in fact the adversary.

-Well I think there are people in what I would call the establishment who are comfortable with status quo.
+Well, I think there are people in what I would call the establishment who are comfortable with status quo.

 They feel the Constitution is threatened.

-They feel that their individual liberties under threat and and Barack Obama is at the at the base of of all of those concerns, but they're also looking for for politicians who will stand up and uh fight for what they believe in.
+But they're also looking for politicians who will stand up and fight for what they believe in.

-Um it's not a uh I don't think it is uh divisive force in my book it's um the kind of uh I'm much rather see them inside the party than outside the party and uh I think it's about uh important that we go forward in terms of building those kinds of relationships and get off this kick that everybody's trying to blame the other guy for uh the problems that uh that occurred uh in the aftermath of the next fight and uh we need to try to be united to do that.
+And I think it's important that we go forward in terms of building those kinds of relationships and get off this kick that everybody's trying to blame the other guy for the problems that occurred in the aftermath of the next fight.

 And I think that's correct.